fengyuewuya/fengyuewuya.github.io/_pages/about.md

   - /about.html
 ---

-Yang Zhang is presently a fourth-year Ph.D. student at the Gaoling School of Artificial Intelligence, Renmin University of China, under the guidance of Prof. Zhewei Wei.
-Prior to this, he attained his M.A.S degree in Software Engineering from the School of Computer Science, Central South University in June 2020.
+Yang Zhang is currently a fourth-year Ph.D. student at the Gaoling School of Artificial Intelligence at Renmin University of China, supervised by Professor Zhewei Wei.
+Prior to this, he obtained his Master's degree in Applied Statistics from the School of Statistics, Beijing Normal University, under the guidance of Professor Guangming Lv, in June 2017.
+Furthermore, he graduated with a Bachelor's degree in Statistics from Zhengzhou University in June 2015.

 Research Interests
 ======